A document management and version control plugin that allows teams of any size to collaboratively edit files and manage their workflow.

 WP Document Revisions is three things

-A file hosting solution to publish and securely deliver files to a team, to clients, or to the public
+- ????
+File Hosting Solution – Publish and securely deliver files to teams, clients, or the public

 Powerful Collaboration Tools – With great power does not have to come great complexity.
 Based on a simple philosophy of putting powerful but intuitive tools in the hands of managers and content creators, WP Document Revisions leverages many of the essential WordPress features that, for more than eight years, have been tested and proven across countless industries — posts, attachments, revisions, taxonomies, authentication, and permalinks — to make collaborating on the creation and publication of documents a natural endeavor.
 Think of it as an open-source and more intuitive version of the popular Microsoft collaboration suite, Sharepoint.